Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Problem Formulation

 \subsection{Transmission and System Model}

 We consider the Network MISO setting in which $M$ multi-antenna TXs jointly serve $K$ single-antenna RXs.
-We suppose that TX~$j$ has $N_j$ antennas and denote the total number of transmit antennas as $N_T = \sum_{j=1}^M N_j$.
-The received signal is given by \eqm{ \yv \triangleq \sqrt{P}\bH\bW\sv + \nv, } where~$P$ is transmit power,~$\yv \triangleq [\yn_1,\dots, \yn_K]^\Trans$ is the received signal vector and $\yn_i$ is the received signal at RX~$i$. $\nv$ stands for the Additive White Gaussian Noise (AWGN) distributed as~$\CN(0,1)$, where $\CN(0,\Gamma)$ stands for the circularly-symmetric complex normal distribution with covariance matrix (or variance) $\Gamma$.
-The vector $\sv \triangleq [\sn_1,\dots, \sn_K]^\Trans$ is the vector of i.i.d. information symbols, where $s_i$ is the message to RX~$i$, that satisfies $\ExpB{{\norm{\sv}^2}}=K$.
+We suppose that TX~$j$ has $N_j$ antennas, and we denote the total number of transmit antennas as $N_T = \sum_{j=1}^M N_j$.
+The received signal is given by \eqm{ \yv \triangleq \sqrt{P}\bH\bW\sv + \nv, } where~$P$ is the transmit power,~$\yv \triangleq [\yn_1,\dots, \yn_K]^\Trans$ is the received signal vector, and $\yn_i$ is the received signal at RX~$i$. $\nv$ stands for the Additive White Gaussian Noise (AWGN) distributed as~$\CN(0,1)$, where $\CN(0,\Gamma)$ stands for the circularly-symmetric complex normal distribution with covariance matrix (or variance) $\Gamma$.
+The vector $\sv \triangleq [\sn_1,\dots, \sn_K]^\Trans$ is the vector of independent and identically distributed (i.i.d.) information symbols, where $s_i$ is the message to RX~$i$.
+The vector of information symbols satisfies $\Exp[{\bs\bs^{H}}] = \bI$.
 The channel matrix is given by \eqm{ \bH \triangleq

 \triangleq